 While there are big and small deal breakers for buyers, both are important.
 For the things you cannot change, focus on improving your indoor and outdoor space, re-painting using some modern shades, polishing your floors and updating or repairing things such as lighting and plumbing.

-“You have one chance to make a first impression with the prospective buyers viewing your home, and rather than sorting out issues raised by the buyers after their viewing, sort out minor issues before your home goes on the market,” concludes Trish.
+“You have one chance to make a first impression with the prospective buyers viewing your home, and rather than sorting out issues raised by the buyers after their viewing, sort out minor issues before your home goes on the market,” concludes Andrew.